How to Get Scholarship in India?

 Higher education is often expensive and not everyone has the means to bear that cost.
 However, students should not have to give up on their dreams on account of a paucity of funds.
 Scholarship programmes offered by the government as well as several private organisations are meant to enable that access for promising students from economically weaker sections.
 Given that a sizable chunk of the Indian population belongs to middle or low income groups, the competition for these scholarships is fairly intense.

-To add to the complexity, there are a whole host of scholarships schemes to choose from.
-From course-specific scholarships to state-government run programs open only for state domiciles, schemes for girl students and open-for-all central government schemes, sports-based scholarships and myriad financial aid program offered by different philanthropic private institutions, there are just too many layers to sift through to get to the most suitable option.
-Plus, the eligibility criteria and financial assistance varies from scheme to scheme.
-The bottom line is – finding and qualifying for the right scholarship in India can be a long-drawn, exhaustive process.
+To add to the complexity, there are a whole host of endowment schemes to choose from.
+From course-specific scholarships to state-government run programs open only for state domiciles, schemes for girl students and open-for-all central government schemes, sports-based rewards, and myriad financial aid program offered by different philanthropic private institutions, there are just too many layers to sift through to get to the most suitable option.
+Plus, the eligibility criteria and financial assistance vary from scheme to scheme.
+The bottom line is – finding and qualifying for the right scholarship in India can be a long-drawn and exhaustive process.

-We simplify the process for you with this rundown on the most rewarding scholarship schemes, complete with eligibility details and application process:
+We simplify the process for you with this rundown on the most rewarding endowment schemes, complete with eligibility details and application process:

 National Scholarship Exam